mckennapsean/dissertation/content/02-background.md

 ## Pedagogy in Visualization Design

+\sm{I plan to add more to this section.}

-The design activity framework introduced by McKenna et al. contains activities of the design process with a breakdown of each activity's motivation, artifacts, and design methods [@McKenna2014].
-These activities are an extension of the core design phase of Sedlmair et al.'s nine-stage framework for design studies [@Sedlmair2012b]: discover, design, implement, and deploy.
-This adapted framework, however, supports more general problem-driven visualization challenges and researchers without visualization expertise, as well as projects with tight deadlines as is often seen in the classroom.
-The authors of the design activity framework claim its actionability, but this was never shown beyond the authors' use-case.
-A clear path for future work remains to validate the actionability of this framework to teach novices how to conduct a visualization design project.
+The design activity framework contains activities of the design process with a breakdown of each activity's motivation, artifacts, and design methods [@McKenna2014].
+These activities are an extension of the core design phase of Sedlmair et al.'s nine-stage framework for design studies
+[@Sedlmair2012b]: discover, design, implement, and deploy.
+The design activity framework, however, supports more general problem-driven visualization challenges and researchers without visualization expertise, as well as projects with tight deadlines as is often seen in the classroom.
+However, the design activity framework would only be as actionable as its ability to teach visualization novices how to design a visualization system.

-For the past few decades, pedagogy for data visualization and human-computer interaction has begun to shift from academic or theoretical foundations towards including skills for design, critique, and critical analysis [@Reimer2003; @Rushmeier2007; @Hearst2016; @He2017].
-An effective pedagogical methodology is the use of design studios incorporated into the classroom setting [@Greenberg2009; @Reimer2003; @He2017], inspired by its use in fields like architecture, design, and art.
+For the past few decades, pedagogy for data visualization and human-computer interaction has begun to shift from academic or theoretical foundations towards including skills for design, critique, and critical analysis [@Reimer2003;
+@Rushmeier2007; @Hearst2016; @He2017].
+An effective pedagogical methodology is
+the use of design studios incorporated into the classroom setting [@Greenberg2009; @Reimer2003; @He2017], inspired by its use in fields like architecture, design, and art.
 For visualization, educators often incorporate practical exercises or real-world projects for students to learn about design [@Kerren2008], such as VizIt cards [@He2017] to teach and reinforce visualization concepts during an in-class design studio.
 Human-computer interaction educators have noted that computer science students in a design studio tend to focus more on idea refinement rather than broad idea generation and innovation [@Cennamo2011].
 As such, guidance for the design process, both generating and evaluating visualization design artifacts, is often a missing component within the visualization pedagogy.

 The five design-sheet methodology [@Roberts2015] utilizes worksheets to structure and guide visualization students through the ideation process.
 This